Pelvic Floor Therapy Horine, MO

 Causes, Signs, and Symptoms of Pelvic Floor Dysfunction

-Pelvic floor dysfunction occurs when you experience difficulty unwinding and aligning your pelvic floor muscles for optimal function.
+Pelvic floor dysfunction is a condition where you have difficulty unwinding and coordinating your pelvic floor muscles for ideal function.

 Signs and Symptoms